The heavens proclaim the glory of God.

 Clear skies come and go here all the time.
 For a few hours, they remain resolutely clear, then the clouds roll in off the Irish Sea, occluding the celestial realm for a spell before being swept away to the east.
 Although many calm spells occur at this site, watching the direction of smoke billowing upwards from the chimney of the cottage’s wood-burning stove, indicates that the prevailing winds are gentle and southwesterly in direction.
 In addition, the site is very quiet and peaceful, naturally arousing deep spritual feelings from within.
 In the wee small hours, only the sound of gentle breezes whistling through the trees breaks the silence.

 After enjoying some supper, I ventured out later in the evening when the Moon had set to show our guests, which now included the boys’ father, some of the showpieces of the deep sky with the 8 x 42 binocular and the telescope.
-They were all impressed by the Andromeda Galaxy and its spooky satellite systems, M32 and M110, using the 25mm Celestron X-Cel LX eyepiece delivering a clean 2.3 degree true field at 26x.
-The dad was deeply impressed with the Perseus Double Cluster as were his sons, but I also gave them an opportunity to see M57 in Lyra and the beautiful colour-contrast double star, Albireo, well positioned high in the northwest sky in Cygnus.
-The father was very surprised to learn that the telescope I had brought was quite inexpensive and seemed genuinely interested in acquiring one for himself.
+The Andromeda Galaxy and its spooky satellite systems – M32 and M101 – made a big impression on them.
+For these objects I used the 25mm Celestron X-Cel LX eyepiece delivering a clean 2.3 degree true field at 26x.
+The dad was deeply moved with the Perseus Double Cluster, as were his sons, but I also gave them an opportunity to see M57 in Lyra and the beautiful colour-contrast double star, Albireo, well positioned high in the northwest sky in Cygnus.
+The owner was very surprised to learn that the telescope I had brought was quite inexpensive and seemed genuinely interested in acquiring one for himself.

 The telescopic views were complemented by carefree scanning of the heavens with the 8 x 42 binocular.
 Showing them where to point the instrument, they gasped with sheer delight as they beheld the riot of stars centred on Alpha Persei, now high in the southeast, as well the way the binocular broke up the frothy Milky Way into myriad pinpoint stars against a coal-black sky.
 I don’t think the father had realised just how good the skies over his farmstead could be.
 I made it clear to him that he was very fortunate indeed to have such outstanding natural beauty on his doorstep!